ant-louis/belgpt2/README.md

 ## Documentation

-Detailed documentation of this tool can be found [here](docs/index.md).
+Detailed documentation on the pre-trained model, its implementation, and the data can be found [here](docs/index.md).

 ## Citation